Research and Teaching Areas

 Foreign Relations; Constitutional Law & Theory; National Security; Federal Courts; Legal Ethics & Professional Responsibility

-Andrew Kent teaches and writes about constitutional law, foreign relations law, national security law, federal courts and procedure, white collar criminal law, public international law and professional responsibility.
-He received his law degree from Yale and was a Climenko Fellow at Harvard Law School, an attorney in private practice and a federal judicial clerk before joining Fordham’s faculty.
+Andrew Kent teaches and writes about constitutional law, foreign relations law, federal courts and procedure, national security law, public international law and professional responsibility.
 Professor Kent’s academic writing has frequently focused on questions of the Constitution’s domain—when, where and for whom are constitutional protections are available.
-Current research interests include the relationship between the private business community and federal national security laws and policies.
-Professor Kent is a faculty advisor to the Center on National Security and the Fordham International Law Journal.
+He is a faculty advisor to the Center on National Security and the Fordham International Law Journal.

-Professor Kent is currently teaching in the evening division and on a reduced teaching load while he serves as Senior Counsel to the Solicitor General, State of New York, Office of the Attorney General.
+From 2014-2015, Professor Kent served as Senior Counsel to the Solicitor General, State of New York, Office of the Attorney General.

 - Disappearing Legal Black Holes and Converging Domains: Changing Individual Rights Protection in National Security and Foreign Affairs, 115 Columbia Law Review 1029 (2015)